Forsyth Tech Fast Facts

 - One of first four colleges in U.S. to pilot National Association of Manufacturers (NAM)-Endorsed Skills Certification System created by Manufacturing Institute; as a result, students have been awarded more than 700 third- party certifications.

-- Early College of Forsyth named by Newsweek in top 1% of U.S. high schoolsand listed as one of top 10 Early Colleges in NC by New Schools Project
+- Early College of Forsyth named by Newsweek in top 1% of U.S. high schools and listed as one of top 10 Early Colleges in NC by

-- Architecture & Interior Design students took 1st place in NC’s Green Building Council competition four years in a row.
+- Architecture & Interior Design students took 1st place in NC’s Green Building Council competition five years in a row.

 - Only college in NC designated as an Electrical Lineman Accredited Training & Education facility by the NCCER.